All Episodes

 But there really was collusion, which they ignored, and that's the Democratic Party.

-Now Devin Nunes is coming on tonight, and he now says that a cadre of House Intelligence Committee Republicans are now involved in sifting through more than a dozen transcripts as they are now planning on making criminal referrals for an investigation into the alleged political bias into the FBI.
+Now, with the Senate now saying they have no evidence of any conspiracy between Trump campaign and Russia, now Devin Nunes is coming on tonight, and he now says that a cadre of House Intelligence Committee Republicans are now involved in sifting through more than a dozen transcripts as they are now planning on making criminal referrals for an investigation into the alleged political bias into the FBI.

-And he further goes on that the work comprised by himself and Bob Goodlatt, Trey Gowdy.
+And he further goes on that the work comprised by himself and Bob Goodlatt, Trey Gowdy, we will be continuing our task force.

-We'll comb through and we'll be sending those recommendations to the Department of Justice, which they've got to investigate when the timing is appropriate, and they're still going to interview people.
+And he said in an interview that we are now combing through the transcripts, we'll comb through and we'll be sending those recommendations to the Department of Justice, which they've got to investigate when the timing is appropriate.

-So they just got a new trove of documents turned over by the FBI, including discussions with former FBI lawyer to the deputy director, McCabe, Lisa Page is back concerning a potential quid pro quo between the State Department and the FBI,
+So they just got a new trove of documents turned over by the FBI, including discussions with former FBI lawyer to the deputy director, McCabe, Lisa Page, is back concerning a potential quid pro quo between the State Department and the FBI,

-in which the FBI would agree to downgrade on Hillary's behalf the classification level of a Clinton email exchange for more legal attache positions that would benefit the agency abroad.
+in which the FBI would agree to downgrade on Hillary's behalf the classification level of a Clinton email exchange for more legal attaché positions that would benefit the agency abroad.

 Wow.